-The U.S. Federal Stikine River subsistence fishery for Chinook salmon will not open in 2018.
+The U.S. Federal Stikine River subsistence fishery for Chinook salmon will not open in 2019.
 If inseason run size estimates produce a U.S. AC during the period of May 15 to June 20, the subsistence fishery may open.
 A subsistence permit issued by the USFS to federally qualified subsistence users is required to fish in the Stikine River.
-Permit restrictions include: restricting fishing area to upriver from tidal waters to the U.S./Canadian border; prohibiting fishing at stock assessment sites used by ADF&G and DFO; and restricting fishing gear to dipnets, spears, gaffs, rod and reel, beach seine, or gillnets not exceeding 15 fathoms (27.4 m) in length with mesh size no larger than 8 inches (20.3 cm).
+Permit restrictions include: restricting fishing area to upriver from tidal waters to the U.S./Canadian border; prohibiting fishing in tributaries or at stock assessment sites used by ADF&G and DFO; and restricting fishing gear to dipnets, spears, gaffs, rod and reel, beach seine, or gillnets not exceeding 15 fathoms (27.4 m) in length with mesh size no larger than 8 inches (20.3 cm).
 Subsistence fishermen will be required to check gillnets twice a day.
 The subsistence fishery is monitored inseason by USFS biologists who will provide weekly harvest and effort estimates to the ADF&G.

-The Chinook salmon sport fishery in District 108 will be closed May 1 through July 15 in 2018.
-A small area inside District 108, immediately adjacent to City Creek in Petersburg, will be open from June 1 through July 31 to target Alaska hatchery Chinook salmon in this location.
+The Chinook salmon sport fishery in District 108 will be closed to retention of Chinook salmon beginning April 1 through July 15 in 2019 to protect Stikine-origin Chinook salmon and other wild SEAK Chinook salmon stocks.
+A small area inside District 108, adjacent to City Creek in Petersburg, will be open for the retention of Chinook salmon from June 15 through July 31 to target Alaska hatchery Chinook salmon in this location.

 The District 108 directed Chinook salmon drift gillnet fishery will not open and restrictions will be implemented during the sockeye salmon fishery.
-Restrictions will include the delay of the initial opening by two weeks, a six inch maximum mesh restriction, reduced time, and reduced fishing area.
+Restrictions will include a delay of the initial opening by at least two weeks, a six-inch maximum mesh restriction, reduced time, and fishing area restrictions.

-Spring troll fisheries targeting hatchery Chinook salmon in District 108 will be closed in 2018.
-In addition, the summer troll fishery in District 108 may be restricted.
+Spring troll fisheries targeting hatchery Chinook salmon in District 108 will be closed in 2019.
+In addition, the initial summer troll fishery in District 108 beginning July 1 will be closed to the retention of Chinook salmon.

-The preseason forecast of 6,900 large Chinook salmon does not allow for a directed fishery in Canada.
+The preseason forecast of 8,300 large Chinook salmon does not allow for a directed fishery in Canada.

-Though a directed commercial fishery is not anticipated to occur in 2018, the Canadian lower Stikine River commercial fishery (Figure 2) will be managed on a weekly basis with management actions driven by results of terminal run size projections derived by the SCMM and inseason MR results (for 2018, it is not likely that tag recoveries will be significant enough to generate reliable inseason MR estimates).
+Though a directed commercial fishery is not anticipated to occur in 2019, the Canadian lower Stikine River commercial fishery (Figure 2) will be managed on a weekly basis with management actions driven by results of terminal run size projections derived by the SCMM and inseason MR results (for 2019, it is not likely that tag recoveries will be significant enough to generate reliable inseason MR estimates).
 Weekly inputs to the model may include: catch data from Alaska District 108 gillnet, troll and sport fisheries; catch data from the Canadian Stikine River commercial, test, First Nations, and recreational fisheries; catch and effort from the Kakwan Point tagging site; and, escapement requirements.
 Weekly inputs required to generate a MR estimate will include: the number of tags to date recovered from large Chinook salmon from the Lower Stikine commercial fishery, the total catch to date of large Chinook salmon, and an estimate the fraction of the run that transited the fishery to date.
 Total available tags to date entering the fishery will be based on the median travel speed of the tagged fish harvested.
 This metric (days from tagging site to fishery) will be subtracted from the total tags applied to date at the Kakwan Point tagging site.
 Openings will be governed by weekly abundance and AC of large Chinook salmon based on historical weekly run timing.
-The average run timing of large Chinook salmon observed in the Canadian commercial/assessment fisheries in 2008-2017 will be used.
+The average run timing of large Chinook salmon observed in the Canadian commercial/assessment fisheries in 2009-2018 will be used.